tessalt/coffeescriptbook/book.md

 - [Move.js](http://visionmedia.github.io/move.js/) is a small and easy-to-use library for making CSS-based animations simpler.
 CSS-based animations are quickly becoming the standard because of their flexibility and performance, and you likely already know a lot of the syntax if you know some CSS.
 - [AnimateCSS](https://github.com/daneden/animate.css) also leverages CSS for animations, and lets you write as very little JavaScript for your animations by moving it all to pre-written CSS.
 - [Snap.svg](http://snapsvg.io/) is a great library for animating vector graphics in the browser, which are resolution-independent and more flexible than the boxes and circles you can make with regular browser elements.

+# Getting help

+First of all, if you work with developers, they should be the first people you ask for help.
+You'll find that a lot of developers love sharing their knowledge and are generally excited when other members of their team take an interest in code.
+It doesn't matter if your coworkers have never seen coffeescript before; the concepts are similar accross all programming languages and they'll probably be able to help anyways.

+If you're going it alone, there is a great and growing community behind Framer, primarily congregating on the [Facebook page](https://www.facebook.com/groups/framerjs/), where people share tips and resources and ask and answer questions.

+For more programming-related questions, any developer will tell you that [Stack Overflow](http://stackoverflow.com/) is one of the most valuable resources out there.
+Checkout the #coffeescript tag to see if your question has been asked before, or ask a new question.
+You'll probably get an answer quickly, especially if your question is specific, clear, and includes a code example.